MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 };
 ```

-In lieu of an IP or hostname, AF_HYPERV endpoints rely heavily on two GUIDS:
+In lieu of an IP or hostname, AF_HYPERV endpoints rely heavily on two GUIDs:
 * VM ID – this is the unique ID assigned per VM.
 A VM’s ID can be found using the following PowerShell snippet.
   ```PowerShell
   (Get-VM -Name $VMName).Id